 Louis GOLDFORD is a composer.
 Recent performances include those by Yarn/Wire, the JACK Quartet, Ensemble Dal Niente, Ensemble Modelo62, the Meitar Ensemble, the NOMOS Group, and Rage Thormbones.
-Louis was recently named the winner of the 2017 Suzhou (Chou’s) Composition Commission, and in 2018 he will participate in the IRCAM Cursus program for computer music composition supported by a Fulbright Fellowship to France.
+Louis was named the winner of the 2017 Suzhou (Chou’s) Composition Commission, and in 2018 he will participate in the IRCAM Cursus program for computer music composition and will hold a composer-in-residence appointment at the Cité internationale des arts supported by a Fulbright Fellowship to France.
 Upcoming performances include those by Rage Thormbones at the Internationales Musikinstitut Darmstadt, and an ASCAP/SEAMUS Commission for 2019.

 His works have been featured at the Northwestern University New Music Conference (NUNC!2), the International Computer Music Conference (ICMC 2015/2016), June in Buffalo, Contemporary Encounters with Meitar Ensemble (CEME) and with members of Ensemble Modern in Tel Aviv, the Valencia International Performance Academy and Festival (VIPA) in Spain, the Society for Electroacoustic Music in the United States National Conference (SEAMUS), the Summer Institute for Contemporary Performance Practice (SICPP) at New England Conservatory, the Composit New Music Festival in Italy, and the New York City Electro-Acoustic Music Festival (NYCEMF).
 Louis has also performed as a saxophonist in Taiwan, Poland, and the United States.
 His work Uncanny Valley (2014) for large orchestra was given Honorable Mentions at the 2017 Minnesota Orchestra Composers Institute and the 2015 American Composers Orchestra / Underwood New Music Readings, and in 2014 Louis was the recipient of a Dean’s Prize in Music Composition at Indiana University.
 Louis completed the Computer Music Workshop (Atelier d’informatique musicale) while studying at the IRCAM Académie and festival ManiFESTE.
 He was also a finalist in the 2013 ASCAP Morton Gould Young Composer Awards for his Eric, Rising (2012) for orchestra.